jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ### Recommendations

 There are quite a few recommendations to make in order to convert as many casual riders to annual riders as possible.
 The first recommendation I would like to make is to advertise on Thursday and Friday where average ride length for casual riders are at their highest.
-When advertising to casual riders I also recommend that Cyclustic focus on the many benefits of using an Annual Membership such as cost saving, accessibility and convenience when traveling daily to work possibly through social media.
+When advertising to casual riders I also recommend that Cyclistic focus on the many benefits of using an Annual Membership such as cost saving, accessibility and convenience when traveling daily to work possibly through social media.
 In addition to these benefits Cyclystic can also offer additional perks.
 These perks can include loyalty and reward programs as well as member only events in order to increase incentives.

 Another one of my recommendations includes building strategic partnerships with local businesses and organizations in order to increase the value of memberships.
 Local Businesses can offer discounts to Annual members providing an incentive to join.
 Another strategic partnership would be transit integration.
 Cyclustic could partner with public transit systems in order to offer a combined pass.